 Provides individuals the necessary knowledge and training to meet the criteria for certification recognized by the Occupational Safety & Health Administration (OSHA) in work activities related to hazardous waste sites and clean-up operations involving hazardous substances.
 Mandatory off-site field exercise required.

-AH 3278 – Workers’ Compensation Law and Related Issues (online spring)
+AH 3278 – Workers’ Compensation Law and Related Issues (online spring and summer)

 Knowledge of state and federal workers' compensation laws, and the interrelationship of these laws with other laws; laws governing workplace injuries and practical considerations for handling of claims.